-The Company is established as a "société d'investissement à capital variable" (SICAV) in the Grand Duchy of Luxembourg under the current version of the law of December 17, 2010 ("the 2010 Law").
+The Company is established as a "société d'investissement à capital variable" (SICAV) in the Grand Duchy of Luxembourg under the current version of the 2010 Law.
 In accordance with Part I of the 2010 Law, the Company is authorised to perform collective investments in securities.

-The Company was established on December 1, 1989 for an indefinite period.
+The Company was established on December 1, 1989, for an indefinite period.

 The Company is registered under number B-32.187 in the Luxembourg commercial and companies' register.
 The articles of association may be consulted and sent out on request.
 The articles of association were published in Luxembourg in the "Mémorial" on January 19, 1990.
-The articles of association were last amended on 30 June 2017, as published in the Recueil Electronique des Sociétés et Associations ("RESA") in Luxemburg on 20 July 2017.
+The articles of association were last amended on 19 December 2023, as published in the Recueil Electronique des Sociétés et Associations (RESA) in Luxembourg on 26 January 2024.

-The registered office of the Company is 25, Grand-Rue, L-1661 Luxembourg, Grand Duchy of Luxembourg.
+The registered office of the Company is 33, rue de Gasperich, L-5826 Hesperange, Grand Duchy of Luxembourg.